 Input Commentary Land The first four sites have been selected and nominated through the Property and Assets Management Board, as sites surplus to requirements that have no school requirements.
 Tenure Mix The company will take the approach of a private developer, allowing only for 70/30 split of private rent to affordable.
 Land cost The land in the model has a red book (RICS) estimated value that is retained within the company as an equity stake.
-Construction The model requires the BCIS figures to be inputted which are based on costs market rates for development per square foot.
+Construction costs The model requires the BCIS figures to be inputted which are based on market rates for development per square foot.
 In version two of the financial business plan real costs will be entered into the model from constructors.
-Rental Rental income is based on today's estimate plus inflation of 4.3% p.a.
-Income This is considerably higher than widely available forecasts for general United Kingdom inflation which is generally expected to be circa 2% (CPI).
-Operating Management, maintenance and lifecycle costs reflect industry norms.
-It costs has been assumed that council officers will be seconded to the company at this point for part of their time, e.g. 0.4 FTE.
-(The charge to the Dayl daleta company, in relation to this, will be at commercial rates.)
-Bad debts An allowance for 3.5% for bad debt and voids on residential rental and voids income has been inputted into the model.
-No allowance has been made Innut for commercial voids.
-Input Interest Commentary The interest rate which the Council will pay an its harrowing reflects interest The interest rate which the Council will pay on its borrowing reflects PWLB rates in May 2016 plus 0.5%.
+Rental Income Rental income is based on today's estimate plus inflation of 4.3% p.a.
+This is considerably higher than widely available forecasts for general United Kingdom inflation which is generally expected to be circa 2% (CPI).
+Operating costs Management, maintenance and lifecycle costs reflect industry norms.
+It has been assumed that council officers will be seconded to the company at this point for part of their time, e.g. 0.4 FTE.
+(The charge to the company, in relation to this, will be at commercial rates.)
+Bad debts and voids An allowance for 3.5% for bad debt and voids on residential rental income has been inputted into the model.
+No allowance has been made for commercial voids.
+Input Commentary Interest The interest rate which the Council will pay on its borrowing reflects PWLB rates in May 2016 plus 0.5%.
 Since this date the rate has dropped considerably to 1.85% as at September 2016.
 Interest on the loan to the company will be at market rates to ensure state aid compliance.
 The model assumes 6.5%, which would not change, the reduction in the PWLB rate will provide a greater return to the Council.
-Loans It has been assumed for the purposes of modelling that the loan will only Loans be drawn down when required.
-It is not envisaged that the practical be drawn down when required.
+Loans It has been assumed for the purposes of modelling that the loan will only be drawn down when required.
 It is not envisaged that the practical application of this assumption is viable.
 Inflation The inflation indicators used are as follows: factors CPI 2.5% (used for calculation of construction and operating costs), HPI 4.5% and Rent 4.3%.
 The long term government target from CPI is 2%.
 Tax and VAT Corporation tax, Land tax and VAT are incorporated into the model.